PTB-SR/ocdb/docs/usecases.rst

 * plot of *n* or *k* vs. wavelength with uncertainties
 * plot of both, *n* and *k*, vs. wavelength with uncertainties in one plot

-All plots should automatically provide correct axis labels.
+All plots should automatically provide correct axis labels and perhaps a title displaying the material the data are plotted for.
+In case of plotting both, *n* and *k* values, a legend would be nice to have as well.

-Do we want to be able to plot either wavelengths in nm or energies in eV?
-(Simple conversion, might be convenient.)

 In the simplest form, plotting should be as easy as: